devahsancreative/iveri/README.md

 - `MD`: The unique identifier provided by you to fetch the saved transaction and complete it.
 - `PaRes`: The **P**ayment **A**uthorization **Res**ponse that will be used to authorize the transaction.

-At this point, an `HTTP POST` has been made your URL (`threeDomainSecureTerminateURL`) and your MyGate API, Configuration and Transaction instances have been lost, so we need to rebuild using the `MD` which is a unique identifier for our transaction.
+At this point, an `HTTP POST` has been made your URL (`threeDomainSecureTerminateURL`) and your Iveri API, Configuration and Transaction instances have been lost, so we need to rebuild using the `MD` which is a unique identifier for our transaction.

 Your `threeDomainSecureTerminateURL` should contain something like the following (Using plain PHP):